Electronic waste: Environmental impact

-The Agbogbloshie area of Ghana, where about 40,000 people live, provides an example of how e-waste contamination can pervade the daily lives of nearly all residents.
+The Agbogbloshie area of Ghana, where about 40,000 people live, illustrates how e-waste contamination can pervade the daily lives of nearly all residents.
 Into this area—one of the largest informal e-waste dumping and processing sites in Africa—about 215,000 tons of secondhand consumer electronics, primarily from Western Europe, are imported annually.
 Because this region has considerable overlap among industrial, commercial, and residential zones, Pure Earth (formerly Blacksmith Institute) has ranked Agbogbloshie as one of the world's 10 worst toxic threats (Blacksmith Institute 2013).
+Improper disposal of electronic waste contributes to the release of contaminants into soil, water, and air, allowing pollutants to spread through multiple environmental pathways and increasing the risk of ecological and human exposure.

-A separate study at the Agbogbloshie e-waste dump, Ghana found a presence of lead levels as high as 18,125 ppm in the soil.
+A separate study at the Agbogbloshie e-waste dump in Ghana found lead levels as high as 18,125 ppm in the soil.
 US EPA standard for lead in soil in play areas is 400 ppm and 1200 ppm for non-play areas.
 Scrap workers at the Agbogbloshie e-waste dump regularly burn electronic components and auto harness wires for copper recovery, releasing toxic chemicals like lead, dioxins and furans into the environment.

 Researchers such as Brett Robinson, a professor of soil and physical sciences at Lincoln University in New Zealand, warn that wind patterns in Southeast China disperse toxic particles released by open-air burning across the Pearl River Delta Region, home to 45 million people.
-In this way, toxic chemicals from e-waste enter the "soil-crop-food pathway," one of the most significant routes for heavy metals' exposure to humans.
-These chemicals are not biodegradable— they persist in the environment for long periods of time, increasing exposure risk.
+In this way, toxic chemicals from e-waste enter the "soil-crop-food pathway," one of the most significant routes of human exposure to heavy metals.
+These chemicals are not biodegradable—they persist in the environment for long periods, increasing the risk of exposure.

-In the agricultural district of Chachoengsao, in the east of Bangkok, local villagers had lost their main water source as a result of e-waste dumping.
-The cassava fields were transformed in late 2017, when a nearby Chinese-run factory started bringing in foreign e-waste items such as crushed computers, circuit boards and cables for recycling to mine the electronics for valuable metal components like copper, silver and gold.
-But the items also contain lead, cadmium and mercury, which are highly toxic if mishandled during processing.
+In the agricultural district of Chachoengsao, in the east of Bangkok, local villagers had lost their main water source due to e-waste dumping.
+The cassava fields were transformed in late 2017, when a nearby Chinese-run factory began bringing in foreign e-waste, such as crushed computers, circuit boards, and cables, for recycling to extract valuable metals like copper, silver, and gold.
+But the items also contain lead, cadmium, and mercury, which are highly toxic if mishandled during processing.
 Apart from feeling faint from noxious fumes emitted during processing, a local claimed the factory has also contaminated her water.
 "When it was raining, the water went through the pile of waste and passed our house and went into the soil and water system.
-Water tests conducted in the province by environmental group Earth and the local government both found toxic levels of iron, manganese, lead, nickel and in some cases arsenic and cadmium.
-The communities observed when they used water from the shallow well, there was some development of skin disease or there are foul smells", founder of Earth, Penchom Saetang, said: "This is proof, that it is true, as the communities suspected, there are problems happening to their water sources."
+Water tests conducted in the province by environmental group Earth and the local government both found toxic levels of iron, manganese, lead, nickel, and, in some cases, arsenic and cadmium.
+The communities observed that when they used water from the shallow well, there was some development of skin disease, or there were foul smells", founder of Earth, Penchom Saetang, said: "This is proof that it is true, as the communities suspected, there are problems happening to their water sources."